Production Records

 Losses (gallons)

-Auto-computed as volume_in_gallons − volume_out_gallons.
+Auto-computed as volume in − volume out.
 Represents production losses (evaporation, sediment, line losses, sampling).
 Federally reportable; large losses may trigger TTB inquiry and require a deviation report.

 ABV % (alcohol by volume)